 Working of a Fuel Cell

-A fuel cell typically consists of two electrodes, namely an anode and cathode separated by an electrolyte membrane.
-The organic fuel that can be used in a fuel cell to produce electricity includes hydrogen, methane, ethane, ethanol, etc. These fuels underdo combustion and release energy in form of heat.
+A fuel cell typically consists of two electrodes, namely, an anode and cathode separated by an electrolyte membrane.
+The organic fuel that can be used in a fuel cell to produce electricity includes hydrogen, methane, ethane, ethanol, etc. These fuels underdo combustion and release energy in the form of heat.
 Most of such reactions produce water and carbon-di-oxide as by-products and are prominently redox reactions.
-Since redox reactions involve the transfer of electrons, chemical energy can be converted into electrical energy.
+Redox reactions involve the transfer of electrons that leads to the conversion of chemical energy into electrical energy.
 An electrolyte material is present between the electrodes.
 Fuel is supplied to both the electrodes individually.
 For instance, let us say that in a fuel cell the hydrogen is fed to the anode, while air is fed to the cathode.
 Here, the catalyst present at the anode side of the cell tends to break the hydrogen molecules into smaller particles, i.e., protons and electrons.
 Both the elements try to move towards the cathode following different paths.
-The electrons reach the cathode following an external path thereby, producing the current; whereas, the protons travel through the electrolyte membrane and reach the cathode to combine with oxygen molecules and electrons to produce water and heat as by-products.
+The electrons reach the cathode following an external path, thereby producing the current, whereas the protons travel through the electrolyte membrane and reach the cathode to combine with oxygen molecules and electrons to produce water and heat as by-products.

 Advantages of a Fuel Cell